Advanced data science to enhance medical decisions based on complex, heterogeneous and scarce health data.

 - In all fields of health care, from fundamental research to market surveys, we observe a data deluge.

-Our data mining platform fits with many data production technologies as well as various medical areas and needs.
+Our data science platform fits with many data production technologies as well as various medical areas and needs.
 Although perhaps not explicit from the start, most of the project we are confronted with pursue three objectives:

 - Build and validate predictive solutions